jefdewitt/jekyll_portfolio/_projects/2016-11-07-summiting-mt-whitney.markdown

 ## The Takeaway

 From planning to training to execution, summiting Mt.
 Whitney took weeks.
 And at times, I found myself alone and scared in the darkness miles away from anyone who could help me.
-It was rad and it took everything I had.
+It was radical and it took everything I had.